Erfan-Ahmadi/Rasterizer/README.md

 # Rasterizer
-SoftwareRasterizer with D3D12 for Graphics and Compute and Hardware Rasterization
++ SoftwareRasterizer on GPU with D3D12 ComputePipeline/Shader
++ HardwareRasterization on GPU with GraphicsPipeline

 ## Motivation